When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Empowering Curly Hair

-It’s a graphic novel that follows Marlene, who is dragged to the salon every weekend to tame her curls and straighten her hair.
-She goes on a journey to uncover why her curls aren’t considered beautiful, which leads to a wonderful message about self-love, no matter what.
+This graphic novel follows Marlene, whose mother drags her to the salon every weekend to straighten her hair.
+Marlene goes on a journey to uncover why her curls aren’t considered beautiful by her family.
+It is a wonderful message about accepting yourself, frizz and all.

 Product Specs